-3 The actual sulphur content of the fuel used for the Type I Test shall be reported.
+3 Ethanol meeting the specification of EN 15376 is the only oxygenate that shall be intentionally added to the reference fuel..

-4 Ethanol meeting the specification of pr.
-EN 15376 is the only oxygenate that shall be intentionally added to the reference fuel.
+4 The actual sulphur content of the fuel used for the Type I Test shall be reported

 5 There shall be no intentional addition of compounds containing phosphorus, iron, manganese, or lead to this reference fuel.